FerretDB/FerretDB/website/blog/2023-02-28-ferretdb-release-0-9-2.md

 Coming into this release is support for the `listIndexes` command.
 With this command, you can now access a collection’s indexes.
-Besides `listindexes` command, we’ve also added support for `$addToSet` update operators, meaning you can easily add elements to an array as long as the element does not previously exist.
+Besides `listindexes` command, we’ve also added support for `$addToSet` update operator, meaning you can easily add elements to an array as long as the element does not previously exist.
 Let’s take a look at an example:

 ```js